pierrelasse/PythonServer/README.md

 # PythonServer
-Tottaly not inspired from Minecraft &amp; FiveM.
+Totally not inspired from Minecraft &amp; FiveM.

 <hl>